 could pay more or not get coverage at all.

-insurers pick risks.
-They use lots of data, like weather patterns and property
+risks.
+They use lots of data, like weather patterns and property values, for

-values, for better risk assessments.
-This helps them make smarter insurance
+better risk assessments.
+This helps them make smarter

 insurance business."

-their finances safe.
-This balance is key to how they handle homeowners
+finances safe.
+This balance is key to how they handle

 Balancing Affordability and Profitability

-cost and making money is tough.
-Insurers must offer good prices to keep
+making money is tough.
+Insurers must offer good prices to keep customers while

-customers while keeping their business strong.
-This gets harder because risks
+keeping their business strong.
+This gets harder because risks and prices

 Competitive Pricing Strategies